duncanberger/nxf-BATQual/scripts/README.md

 ### run_poppunk.sh

-(In development, not implemented) Runs poppunk on the output of BATQual, implemented as a more efficient means of calculating GPSCs compared to running poppunk, per-sample with each execution of the pipeline.
+(In development) Runs poppunk on the output of BATQual, implemented as a more efficient means of calculating GPSCs compared to running poppunk, per-sample with each execution of the pipeline.

-### cleanup.sh

-(In development, not implemented) Simple script designed to remove old work/* files which are no longer needed by BATQual - to save space.
+- *To do: * Add help message, add better input checks, add parameter to set threads and max memory usage, add final command to delete unnecessary outputs.